BIG Peaky Weekender 2022 (Camping)

 All meeting points are at the camp in the sheltered area where you will also sign in to the event.
 The area will be well signposted when you arrive.

 As you're camping, you're obviously welcome to bring and cook your own food on your camping stove / BBQ, but these must be raised off the grass.
 For a very small cost, you can also book some or all of your meals to avoid the faff of cooking.
-Details in the 'Food & Drink' section below.
+Book via links below:

 This event is not suitable for dogs.